mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 After I wrote the code to warp the images around the imaginary image cylinder, the next step was to compute a translation for each image so that it lines up with its left and right neighbors.
 To do this, I used the iterative [Lucas-Kanade method](http://en.wikipedia.org/wiki/Lucas-Kanade_Optical_Flow_Method) for calculating optical flow.
 This method basically takes two images and finds finds an optimal translation of one image to make it line up with the other image.
 I did this by first creating what's called a Gaussian pyramid of the image, which is a series of images where each one is a reduced-resolution version of the one preceding it.
 The algorithm operates on the low resolution images first, and then scales the translation up to apply it to the higher resolution images.

 Here's an example of two of the warped images lined up according to the translation given by the Lucas-Kanade method.
-You can see the warped edges of the images here, and it's evident that the warping helps the images line up properly.

 <div style="text-align: center">
 <a href="http://www.flickr.com/photos/mdelaurentis/5329186732/" title="river-overlay-4-5 by mdelaurentis, on Flickr"><img src="http://farm6.static.flickr.com/5001/5329186732_52762e7967.jpg" width="500" height="257" alt="river-overlay-4-5" /></a>